pikcloud/pikpak-open/sdk/sdk-for-telegram-android.md

 1. Quickly send files from your chat to the PikPak cloud drive.
 1. Automatically start playback or initiate downloads after saving files.
 1. One-click registration and binding of your PikPak account, or authorization to link an existing PikPak account via the PikPak app.
-1. Display the complete main interface of the embedded PikPak App
+1. Display the complete main interface of the embedded PikPak App.
-1. Call various functions of the embedded PikPak
+1. Call various functions of the embedded PikPak.

 ## Usage
 Please refer to [Development Guide](sdk-for-telegram-android-development-guide.md).